jdaake/midlandCodeAcademy/07-31-18/FinalProject/README-bonus.md

     * Confirm Password
     * Account type (have a brief description of the cost and usage for basic and advanced users).
 If you want an extra challenge, add this to a tooltip for the Account type `label`
     * Date of Birth
-* Copy and paste the `USERS` const from the login readme (also found [here](./assets/users.json)).
+* Copy and paste the `USERS` `const` from the login readme (also found [here](./assets/users.json)).
 This will function as your "database" to check against.
 When a user submits the signup form, verify the following.
     * The user must have a valid email address (can be fake, it just has to have the right format).
-If you're lost look online for options.
+If you're lost, look online for options.
     * The password in the `Password` and `Verify Password` fields must match.
     * The password must be at least 6 characters long and have at least one uppercase and one lowercase letter.
     * They must be at least 16 years old.
 (Use one or more inputs for birthdate)
     * The role must be either `basic` or `advanced` if it's anything else, it's invalid.
-    * No user exists with that email address.
+    * Ensure that a user doesn't already exist with that email address.
 * If one or more of the above errors exist, add the error message(s) to the DOM and remove them on each signup attempt so you can populate new errors.
 * If no errors were found, show a "Thanks for signing up!
 Once you've verified your email address you can go here (link to `login.html`) to login!" message.
     * Log the new user to the console to make sure it follows the same pattern as the others.